Elisabethein/Emergency-Alert-Application-for-Estonian-Wildlife-Center/README.md

 3. Run `npm run serve`
 4. The frontend will run on port 8081

-In order to test different roles and see the permitted views of each user role you can test with the following users (log in with the following credentials):
-1. alice.johnson@example.com
-2. jane.doe@example.com
-3. john.smith@example.com
-4. test@test.com

-NB!
-Password for all is "password123"

-You are able to see their role in the profile page.
-Use this set of credentials to test the different roles and their permissions.

 Running on **Docker** is also available.
 There are Dockerfiles and docker-compose file made specially for that.
 To run the application on Docker, you need to have Docker installed on your machine and running.
 The docker-compose file will create the following containers: